Hits just keep on coming!

 (and its co-located sister station WSPR) we've done a lot of clean up!

-We got rid of the old Gates, took apart the Collins Phasor for removal and donation to
+We got rid of the old Gates, took apart the Collins Phasor and Raytheon and donated it to

 springfieldradio.com